Greater Birmingham Mathematics Partnership

 Faculty Participate in 2005 Summer Courses, Revise IHE courses

-This material is based on work supported by the National Science Foundation under Award No. EHR-0632522.
+This material is based on work supported by the National Science Foundation under Award Nos.
+DUE 0632522 and DUE 0928665.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Home | About Us | Partners | For Parents | Teachers/Summer Courses | Engineering Applications